-- Administrators must upload a self-signed certificate to the Dominion KX II or generate a self-signed certificate on the Dominion KX II.
-The self-signed certificate must have a valid host designation. - Each user must add the self-signed certificate to their browser's Trusted Root CA store. - ► To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - 1.
+- Administrators must upload a valid certificate to the Dominion KX II or generate a self-signed certificate on the Dominion KX II.
+The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser. - To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - 1.
 Include the Dominion KX II IP address in the Trusted Site zone and ensure 'Protected Mode' is off. - 2.
-Launch Internet Explorer using the Dominion KX II IP address as the URL.
+Launch Internet Explorer® using the Dominion KX II IP address as the URL.
 A Certificate Error message will be displayed. - 3.
 Select View Certificates. - 4.
 On the General tab, click Install Certificate.
 The certificate is then installed in the Trusted Root Certification Authorities store. - 5.
 After the certificate is installed, the Dominion KX II IP address can be removed from the Trusted Site zone.